Racial Justice Training

 The Sam Sharpe Project, however, are also in the process of developing a specifically racial justice training resource, titled: Visions of Colour

 .
 The training programme is designed for Baptist church ministers and leaders to equip them with the theological and practical tools to begin the journey towards developing anti–racist churches.
 Visions of Colour

-should be available from June 2021.
+should be available later this year.

 Please click here if you have any questions about our racial justice training